angular/angular/adev/src/content/tutorials/learn-angular/steps/15-forms/README.md

 After you've made changes, try entering a value in the input field.
 Notice how it updates on the screen (yes, very cool).

-Note: The syntax `[()]` is known as "banana in a box" but it represents two-way binding: property binding and event binding.
+NOTE: The syntax `[()]` is known as "banana in a box" but it represents two-way binding: property binding and event binding.
 Learn more in the [Angular docs about two-way data binding](guide/templates/two-way-binding).

 </docs-step>